ssejjalll/Simple-Calculator-Program/README.md

 Simple Calculator Program
-Welcome to the Simple Calculator Program!
+Welcome to the Simple Calculator Program.
 This command-line calculator, developed in Python, allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It is designed to be user-friendly and accessible for beginners in programming.

 How to Use
 Using the calculator is straightforward.
 Please follow these steps: